• Skip to primary navigation

 • Butter - Butter helps give the donut dough it's delicious flavor and texture.
 You want to use unsalted and make sure you have softened butter that can easily incorporate into the dough.

 • Milk - Warm whole milk helps to tenderize the donuts.
 You can a milk alternative like cashew milk or almond milk, if needed.
+You can also use plain warm water if that is all you have available.

 • Sugar - A little bit of granulated sugar in the dough sweetens it lightly and enhances the overall flavor.